-Study Sample
+Study Sample:

-The authors were able to collect the data on the survey instrument from 149 students enrolled in six sections of the undergraduate MIS course offered over several semesters ending in fall 2018 at a major public commuter university in Chicago.
-All six sections were taught by the same instructor using the same textbook.
+The authors were able to collect usable data on the survey instrument from 129 students enrolled in five sections of the GIS course offered over several semesters ending in spring 2019 at a major public commuter university in Chicago.
+All sections were taught by the same instructor using the same textbook.
 So, instructor's and textbook's effects on the results are not a problem.
-The study school serves nearly 9,000 students - 7,000 undergraduates, and 2,000 graduates.
-The College of Business and Management enrolls approximately 1,600 students.
+The study school serves nearly 9,000 students - 7,300 undergraduates, and 1,700 graduates.
+The College of Business and Management enrolls approximately 1.600 students.